 - Difficulty to concentrate.
 Since Hypersomnia patients often feel the lack of sleep and find it difficult to wake up, the ability to concentrate can also be an issue.

-If some of the symptoms seem familiar to you, then simply visit a doctor and discuss your concerns - those symptoms can be linked to certain conditions that are easily treatable.
+If some of the symptoms seem familiar to you, then visit a doctor and discuss your concerns - those symptoms can be linked to conditions that are easily treatable.

 How to Evaluate if You’re Sleeping Too Much?

 When you say that you’re sleeping too much, you should know that each individual perceives it differently.
-While some individuals sleep 10 hours per day and think that it’s completely normal, others believe that 8 hours of sleep is too much.
+While some individuals sleep 10 hours per day and believe that it’s completely normal, others think that 8 hours of sleep is too much.
 So, how it actually is?

 65 studies representing 3,577 healthy individuals aged 5–102 showed that young adults (18-15 years old) and adults (26-64 years old) should sleep 7-9 hours per night, whereas older adults (older than 64 years old) need 7-8 hours of sleep.